nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_provoverview.md

 Firstly, the software used by the service must provide booking functionality which adheres to the Booking Standard.
 A full list of conformant system suppliers can be found under the <a href="catalogue.html" target="_blank">Supplier Conformance catalogue</a>.

 Implementing booking within a service may take one of many routes to arrive at the point of wanting to engage a project.
-Whatever the path, one of the first things to establish is a project scope and team to support (including stakeholders) and the Booking Team (and related resources) will be an invaluable to ensuring a successful go live.
+Whatever the path, one of the first things to establish is a project scope and team to support (including stakeholders), the Booking Team (and related resources) will be invaluable to ensuring a successful go live.

 This is not an exhaustive plan of the stages of implementation but gives a flavour of some key considerations.